Therapeutic help to free you of the pain of bereavement, grief or loss

-Losing someone you love is very painful and it can be a challenge to deal with the upheaval it creates.
-For some it's simply a case of moving on and readjusting; however in many cases this initial upheaval of dealing with the grief left behind can go on for far longer than you ever expected, with feelings and emotions appearing for no logical reason.
+Losing someone you love is painful and it can be a challenge to deal with the upheaval which bereavement creates.
+For some it's simply a case of moving on and readjusting; however for many people the upheaval of dealing with the grief can go on for far longer than you ever expected, with feelings and emotions appearing for no logical reason.

 A song on the radio, a particular food, a smell or a sound can bring back memories, some happy, some sad.